rackerlabs/support-how-to/CONTRIBUTING.md

 **Important**: Before you retire an article, search the repository to identify any articles with links to the article you plan to retire.
-Either remove those links or change the links to to point to appropriate content.
+Either remove those links or change the links to point to appropriate content.

 For instructions on retiring an article, see [https://github.com/rackerlabs/support-how-to/blob/master/content/how-to/retired-articles/RETIRING-CONTENT/index.md](https://github.com/rackerlabs/support-how-to/blob/master/content/how-to/retired-articles/RETIRING-CONTENT/index.md).